Showing posts with label teachers pay. Show all posts

 In anticipation of the rollout of the Tisa Online payslip system, TSC would have communicated with the school inspectors regarding the manual registration process.
 For more information, contact your local inspectors or TSC direct.

-The teachers can access their payslip online using smartphones, laptops or personal computers, or mobile devices with a connection to the internet.
+The teachers can access their payslips online using smartphones, laptops personal computers, or mobile devices with a connection to the Internet.

 In the past, the Finance Department facilitated the wss online payslip for PNG public servants through this link wss.finanance.gov.pg.
 Though it was very useful, the finance department could not maintain it.
 All public servants registered on the wss network lost the ability to access their payslips online.